By Pension and Benefits Editorial Staff

 The IRS has provided interim guidance for the 2019 calendar year on income tax withholding from wages and withholding from retirement and annuity distributions.
-In general, certain 2018 withholding rules provided in Notice 2018-14, IRB 2018-7, 353, will remain in effect for the 2019 calendar year, with one exception.
+In general, certain 2018 withholding Rules provided in IRS Notice 2018-14 will remain in effect for the 2019 calendar year, with one exception.

-The IRS and the Treasury Department intend to develop income tax withholding regulations to reflect changes made by the Tax Cuts and Jobs Act (TCJA) (P.L.
-115-97), as well as other changes in the Code since the regulations were last amended, and certain miscellaneous changes consistent with current procedures.
+Also, the IRS intends to develop income tax withholding regulations to reflect changes made by the Tax Cuts and Jobs Act (TCJA, P.L.
+115-97), as well as other changes in the Code since the regulations were last amended, and certain miscellaneous changes.

 In June, the IRS released a draft 2019 Form W-4 and draft instructions, which incorporated changes that were meant to improve the accuracy of income tax withholding and make the withholding system more transparent.
 However, in response to stakeholders’ comments, the IRS later announced that the redesigned Form W-4 would be postponed until 2020.
 The IRS intends to release a 2019 Form W-4 before the end of 2018 that makes minimal changes to the 2018 Form W-4.

 The 2019 Form W-4 and the computational procedures in IRS Publication 15 (Circular E), Employer’s Tax Guide, will continue to use the term “withholding allowances” and related terminology to incorporate the withholding allowance factors specified in Code Sec.
 3402(f) and the additional allowance items in Code Sec.
 3402(m).
 Until further guidance is issued, any reference to a “withholding exemption” in the Code Sec.
 3402 regulations and guidance will be applied as if it were referring to a withholding allowance.